Horse riding anxiety can be crippling.

 Maybe you have anxiety around going on a trail ride, cantering or jumping.
 Or you’re afraid of your horse misbehaving.
 Maybe you’re afraid to get back on your horse after a traumatic fall.

 If anxiety gets the better of you, you might be considering saying goodbye to riding forever.
+But before you give up, know this: fear doesn’t have to control your riding.

-If you looked into my mind’s control room a few years ago, you would have found my fear and anxiety controls on high alert with the word “danger!” flashing in large red letters and continuously scrolling across a screen.
+If you looked into my mind’s control room a few years ago, you would have found my horse riding fear and anxiety controls on high alert with the word “danger!” flashing in large red letters and continuously scrolling across a screen.

 Danger sign